grodansparadis/vscp-doc-spec/README.md

 This document is licensed under [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/) and can be freely copied, redistributed, remixed, transformed, built upon as long as you give credits to the author.

-Many people has helped to create and evolve this protocol: *Behzad Ardakani, Marcus Rejås, Charles Tewiah, Mark Marooth, Gediminas Simanskis, Henk Hofstra, Stefan Langer, Kurt Herremans, Jiri Kubias, Frank Sautter, Dinesh Guleria, David Steeman, Andreas Merkle, Arpad Toth, Anders Forsgren, Stuart O'Reilly, Troky, Michael Protasowicki* are all valued contributors.
+Many people has helped to create and evolve this protocol: *Behzad Ardakani, Marcus Rejås, Charles Tewiah, Mark Marooth, Gediminas Simanskis, Henk Hofstra, Stefan Langer, Kurt Herremans, Jiri Kubias, Frank Sautter, Dinesh Guleria, David Steeman, Andreas Merkle, Arpad Toth, Anders Forsgren, Stuart O'Reilly, Troky, Michal Protasowicki* are all valued contributors.

 If you use VSCP please consider contributing resources or time to the project ([https://vscp.org/support.php](https://vscp.org/support.php)).